 Identifying Accounting Conservatism in the Presence of Skewness

-We show analytically that the asymmetric timeliness (AT) coefficient in the Basu (1997) model is not a reliable measure of accounting conservatism in the presence of skewness in returns and/or earnings.
-Using an extensive simulation-based approach, we clarify the exact conditions under which asymmetry in the distribution of both returns and earnings adversely affects the AT coefficient.
-While earnings skewness is a predicted consequence of conditional conservatism, return skewness is arguably unrelated to conservative reporting.
-Return skewness therefore distorts the AT coefficient as a measure of conservatism, which cannot be tackled by simple skew reducing transformations.
+The asymmetric timeliness (AT) coefficient as a measure of accounting conservatism has been subject to much debate.
+We clarify the conditions under which the AT coefficient identifies accounting conservatism in the presence of skewness.
+Specifically, using an extensive simulation-based approach, we examine the joint impact of return skewness, earnings skewness, and return endogeneity.
+We show that skewness of returns and earnings distorts the AT coefficient as a measure of conservatism when returns are endogenous.
+While earnings skewness is a predicted consequence of conditional conservatism, return skewness is arguably unrelated to conservative reporting and cannot be tackled by simple skew reducing transformations or outlier-robust estimators.
 Empirically, we provide evidence that cross-sectional variation in the AT coefficient is correlated with cross-sectional variation in skewness.

 Keywords: conditional conservatism; asymmetric timeliness; piecewise linear regression; skewness